whistyun/AnimatedImage/AnimatedImage.Native/AnimatedImage.Native.md

 ## WebP

-We have verified operation on the following platforms.
+This package contains native libraries for the following platforms.

 | Platform | Framework            | Architecture    |
 |----------|----------------------|-----------------|